modeset/-deprecated-utensils/app/assets/utensils/toggle_group/readme.md

 ```

 ### #activate
-Activate can take either an index or element as it's target parameter.
+Activate can take either an index, string or element as it's target
+parameter.
 Activating will add the toggle classes to the element.
-If behavior is
+If
-set to `radio`, activate will remove the toggle classes from other
+behavior is set to `radio`, activate will remove the toggle classes from
-elements within the group.
+other elements within the group.

 ##### dispatches:
 - `toggle_group:activated`